ARGOeu/argo-compute-engine/doc/argo-compute-engine/flume_decode_interceptor.md

 For the ingestion part of the Compute Engine a custom flume Decode Interceptor was developed as a small maven project.

+## Interceptor and event headers
+Interceptor parses the original JSON message looking for the "attributes" dictionary.
+For each defined attribute the interceptor reads it's key/value pair and exposes it as a flume event header.
+The flume header gets an "argo_" prefix in order to maintain discernibility from other flume environment headers that the event might carry.
+Also the interceptor supplies the event with a special header = 'flume.avro.schema.url' which will be used further down the line by the AvroEventSerializer when storing the event to HDFS.

 ## How to test the Decode Interceptor

 The Decode Interceptor project is hosted in the directory `/flume/decode_interceptor` of the argo-compute-engine repo.